okeeffe/r/README.md

 If some component is reused in more components then the component is located in the closest directory possible to be accessable.
 An example is Notification.js

-Current Tree
+Directory tree to get to Notification.js

 /Content/Mines/Notification.js

-If you enter the file you can see that there is comment in the top of the file.
+If you enter the file you can see that there is comment at the top of the file.
 *// used in Game/Tile.js*
 *// used in Sidebar/Deposit.js*

-As we can see the component is two times reused and in the closest accessable directory.
+As we can see the component is two times reused and in is the closest accessable directory for both reusabilities.

 This approach makes sense, is easy to follow and from first sight you can recognize if component has childs or not.
 It's also easy to scale appliction with following steps mentioned above.